pmean/build-website/text/04/auc.md

 > -   0.97 to 1.00 = excellent.
 >
 > I cannot find where I got these numbers.
 It must be a sign of senility
 > on my part.
-I\'ll keep looking, but if anyone else knows of
+I'll keep looking, but if anyone else knows of
 > justification for this or any other rule, let me know.
 >
 > I did find a web page